 Some breeders even does it voluntarily, so he may have pups from two or more studs in the same litter, he only needs to test DNA after birth.

-All those words to explain, it’s not impossible, without DNA test, to prove the father it’s not the supposed father, and a not wanted gene entered in this way.
+All those words to explain, it’s not ipossible, without DNA test, to prove the father it’s not the supposed father, and a not wanted gene entered in this way.

 Let’s at last speak about the genetic series involved in this phenomenon, which are two series between all the series concerning coat colour genetics.

-I have to remember black pigment it’s called eumelanin and red pigment is called pheomelanin, the different distribution and tones of red and/or black and/or withe patches by totally absence of pigment, cause all the coat colour differences from a dogs to any other.
+I have to remember black pigment it’s called eumelanin and red pigment is called pheomelanin, the different distribution and tones of red and/or black and/or white patches by totally absence of pigment, cause all the coat colour differences from a dog to any other.

 This is the most important series, the one telling us which colour will be our German Shepherd, Agouti series contains alleles determining black and red hairs distribution in dog’s body zones.
 We have 4 alleles in this series, but in German Shepherd we only find 3.